Chart Color Schemes

 The labour market in Modbury North shows considerable strength compared to most other Australian regions

 Modbury North has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate was 2.4% as of September 2025.
-This figure represents a 1.6% increase from the previous year, according to AreaSearch's aggregation of statistical area data.
+Its unemployment rate was 2.5% as of December 2025, with an estimated employment growth of 1.8% over the past year, according to AreaSearch's statistical area data aggregation.
+As of that date, 3,141 residents were employed while the unemployment rate was 1.3% lower than Greater Adelaide's rate of 3.8%.

 Frequently Asked Questions - Employment